sora-xor/sora2-substrate-js-library/doc.md

 #### **api.query.multicollateralBondingCurvePool.enabledTargets**

-> Collateral Assets allowed to be sold on bonding curve.
+> Collateral Assets allowed to be sold by the token bonding curve

 arguments: -